Constraint on the stem cell numbers and division rates posed by the risk of cancer: Results

-First, the data show relatively large variations.
-For example, the stem-cell division rate in colon cripts is estimated by the authors as 73/year, whereas for bronchio-alveolar cells the rate is around 0.07/year, i.e. three orders of magnitude smaller.
-Similar variations are exhibited by the quotient $N_s/N_d$ between the stem and differentiated cell numbers in the tissues.
-Table \ref{tab1} contains a summary of the data.
+Table \ref{tab1} contains a summary of the compiled data \cite{Tomasetti1,Tomasetti2}.
+The data shows relatively large variations.
+For example, the stem-cell division rate in colon crypts is reported by the authors to be 73/year, whereas for bronchio-alveolar cells the rate is around 0.07/year, i.e. three orders of magnitude smaller.
+Similar variations are exhibited by the number of stem cells or the quotient $N_s/N_{cell}$ between the stem and total cell numbers in the tissues.

-Two comments should be added with regard to the data in Tab. \ref{tab1}.
-First, $N_d$ is approximated by the total number of cells (the data provided in Refs \onlinecite{ref1,ref2}).
-And second, we use a small, but nonzero, division rate for neurons and glial cells \cite{ref4}.

-In spite of the large variations, in a two-dimensional plot points are not randomly scattered, as shown in Fig. \ref{fig1}.
-Two groups or clusters of tissues are apparent.

-On the other hand, in each group of tissues, the magnitude $N_s/N_d$ seems to be a smooth function of $m_s$.
-I draw dashed lines in Fig. \ref{fig1} in order to guide the eyes.
-If we follow these dashed lines, the global dependence is univoque, that is for a given value of $N_s/N_d$ there is a unique $m_s$.
-The exception is the region $m_s\approx 8$/yr, where there is an abrupt jump.

-{\bf Master equations for the number of cells.} In order to analyze the data, I write master equations for the number of cells.
-I use a very simple model, in which there are only three cell categories: stem, transit or progenitor, and differentiated.
-Their numbers are $N_s$, $N_t$ and $N_d$, respectively.
-The equations read:

-$m_s$, as mentioned, is the mitotic division rate of stem cells. $d_{s}$, on the other hand, is the rate at which the stem lineage differentiates to transit cells.
-The same convention applies to the magnitudes $m_t$ and $d_t$.
-Finally, $r_{d}$ is the replacement rate of differentiated cells in the tissue.

-Under stationary conditions (homeostasis) the r.h.s. of these equations are zero, leading to:

-Combining these equations, we arrive to a condition, expressing the constance of the number of cells, that is the number of new cells equals the number of replaced ones: